Linking with Agencies

 QQI was established by an act of the

 Oireachtas which is amended from time to time.
 QQI may have input into such changes through the Department of Education and Skills.
 Our senior managers also appear before Oireachtas committees in response to a request or because we have made submissions.

 Solas – Further Education and Training Authority

 Solas is the national agency responsible for funding, planning and co-ordinating training and further education programmes in Ireland.
-Solas and QQI are currently developing a memorandum of understanding (MOU) to set out how we will cooperate going forward.
+Solas and QQI have developed and signed a Memorandum of Understanding (MOU) that sets out how we will cooperate going forward.

 Higher Education Authority (HEA)